ATGass/Election_Analysis/README.md

 * Diana Debette was the candidate with the most votes with 272,892 votes and 73.8% of all the votes

 ## Audit Summary
+The script will need to change as the variables/column headers change.
+That means that if there are more than one candidate then the candidate script for this election will need to be replicated and applied to the additional columns.
+Another variable that might be helpful would be a date variable that would allow an analyst to understand voter turnout in the specific counties over time.